Detailed summary

 Reference curves

-For 1L, the reference treatment used was sunitinib as it:
+For 1L, the reference treatment used was sunitinib as:

 • It is used in UK practice for all risk groups